 Next, grab your ankle and pull it up behind you towards your buttocks.
 Don’t pull your knee to the side—instead, keep pointing downward.
 Keep your knees together the entire time.
 Hold it for 30 to 45 seconds.

-Side lunges loosen up and stretch the hip adductors—another important muscle that impacts knee function by stabilizing the hips.
+Side lunges loosen up and stretch the hip adductors—another important muscle that impacts knee function by stabilizing the hips (and the reason it helps with hip pain from running).
 When your adductor are tight, your hips and pelvis may not be stable.
-Therefore, your knee may not be, either.

 Begin by standing, assuming a wide stance, feet far apart.
 Next, while engaging your core and moving your feet to a 45-degree angle, lunge to your right side, bending your right knee, and keeping the opposite leg straight.
 You should feel a deep stretch in your thigh.
 For extra balance, place your hands on the floor in front of you.